 Country-level Research Teams

-- Bolivia: Santiago Oller Daroca, Verónica Paz Arauco, Wilson Jiménez Pozo
+- Bolivia: Santiago Oller Daroca, Verónica Paz Arauco and Wilson Jiménez Pozo

 - Uganda: Anne-Mette Kjaer, Marianne Ulriksen, Jalia Kangave and Mesharch Katusiimeh

 - Zimbabwe: Richard Saunders, Godfrey Kanyenze, Alan Martin and Shamiso Mtisi

 - Bilateral donors

 - Multilateral institutions

 - Civil society advocacy groups concerned with taxation, service provision and accountability

 This project is made possible by the generous support of the Swedish international development agency (Sida) and the support of UNRISD’s core funders: Sweden, Switzerland and the United Kingdom.